 Before you begin writing your article, blog post, or webpage, do some keyword research to find industry-related keywords currently being searched by your audience.

 The stronger the topic relevance and search volume of the keywords you choose, the more likely people will want to read what you have to say.
+And don’t get too focused on high volume/low competition keywords, as they won’t always bring conversions.

 Quality keywords also help your content stand out in Google’s top results.